 Download a program plan for further details on your degree's structure and what courses you will study.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

 The mining sector is dominated by large and often multinational companies.
 The industry is split into two sectors – one specialising in exploration for new resources, and the other in mining those resources.
 Careers pursued as a mining engineer track the development of a mine from discovery of a mineral resource through to design, commissioning operations and beyond, including:

 Mining engineering is flexible and diverse.
 You may prefer hands-on fieldwork, design and development, or a leadership role managing people and projects.
 Typical positions include:

 It’s common for engineers to take on senior leadership roles in innovative businesses.
 The CEOs of Google, Microsoft, Amazon and Tesla Motors are all engineers.
 In fact, engineering is the most common degree among the highest performing Fortune 500 CEOs!

-This degree is offered in conjunction with the University of New South Wales and the University of Wollongong and is accredited by Engineers Australia.
+This degree is offered in conjunction with the University of New South Wales and the University of Wollongong.

 One of only three Australian member institutions of the Global Engineering Education Exchange Program.